artmetla/DejaView/docs/tracing-101.md

 This is under development but there is no set timescale for when an official release will happen.

-##### android.os.Trace (atrace) vs Perfetto SDK
+##### android.os.Trace (atrace) vs DejaView SDK
 NOTE: This section is only relevant for Android platform developers or Android app developers with tracing experience.
 Other readers can safely skip this section.

-Perfetto has significant advantages over atrace.
+DejaView has significant advantages over atrace.
 Some of the biggest advantages
 include:
-* performance: tracing to Perfetto from system/app code requires just a memory write which is far faster than the syscall latency imposed by atrace.
-This generally makes Perfetto anywhere from 3-4x faster than atrace
+* performance: tracing to DejaView from system/app code requires just a memory write which is far faster than the syscall latency imposed by atrace.
+This generally makes DejaView anywhere from 3-4x faster than atrace
 * features: atrace's API is extremely limited, lacking support for debug arguments, custom clocks, flow events.
-Perfetto has a far richer API allowing natural representation of data-flow.
+DejaView has a far richer API allowing natural representation of data-flow.
-* trace size: Perfetto supports various features (delta encoded timestamps, interned strings, protobuf encoding) which vastly reduce to size of trace files.
+* trace size: DejaView supports various features (delta encoded timestamps, interned strings, protobuf encoding) which vastly reduce to size of trace files.

 Unfortunately, there are also some downsides:
-* dedicated thread: a thread dedicated to Perfetto is necessary for every process which wants to trace to Perfetto.
+* dedicated thread: a thread dedicated to DejaView is necessary for every process which wants to trace to DejaView.
 * wakeups on tracing start: currently, when tracing starts, every process registered for tracing is woken up which significantly limits how many processes can be traced.
 This limitation should be removed in coming quarters.

-For now, the recommendation from the Perfetto team is to continue utilizing atrace for most usecases: if you think you have a usecase which would benefit from the SDK, please reach out to the team directly.
+For now, the recommendation from the DejaView team is to continue utilizing atrace for most usecases: if you think you have a usecase which would benefit from the SDK, please reach out to the team directly.
 By mid-2023, significant progress should be made addressing the limitations of the current SDK allowing